 Since socio-political polarisation along the lines of religion emerged in Coastal Karnataka, the Indian National Congress was seen as catering to multiple interests.
 There were leaders from Christian and Muslim communities such as Oscar Fernandes, Margaret Alva, UT Fareed and BM Idinabba and leaders from lowered castes such as Janardhan Poojary, Veerappa Moily and Manorama Madhvaraj.

 The predominantly Brahmin Jana Sangh hadn't managed to capture the popular imagination in Mangaluru till the Emergency in 1976.
 After the riots of 1968, there had been a simmering tension but they were brought under control.
 With the onset of land reforms, which affected all communities including Muslims (some of whom had been landlords), the region sank into an economic mess.
-When things started changing in the early 1980s, with programs such as the Hindu Samajaotsava in Dakshin Kannada and the Ram Mandir movement slowly shifting the focus from the 'others' to the Muslims, there was nothing which was strong enough to counter the popularity that this narrative was gaining.
+When things started changing in the early 1980s, with programs such as the Hindu Samajaotsava in Dakshin Kannada and the Ram Mandir movement slowly shifting the focus of the 'other' to the Muslims, there was nothing which was strong enough to counter the popularity that this narrative was gaining.
 Not even the so-called all-pervasive Congress.
 Hindu, Muslim and Christian communities had started migrating to the Gulf in search of work but only the growing affluence of the Muslim community was targetted.

 Ismail was killed during this time.